nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_4_spatially_structured_networks.rst

    for more details.

 It may also be useful to look at the ``.spatial`` property of the NodeCollection, which describes the spatial properties.
-Other useful functions that may be of help are listed in the :doc:`../../guides/nest2_to_nest3/refguide_nest2_nest3`.

 >>>  ex_pop.spatial
      {'center': (0.0, 0.0),